 We know this brand for making organic beddings that are stylish, sustainable, and durable.
 They have a range of products for the bedroom and bathroom.

-Coyuchi offers only two shower curtains designs, the waffle, and striped designs, and promises that you do not need to use shower curtain liners with their curtains.
+Coyuchi offers only two non-toxic shower curtain designs, the waffle, and striped designs, and promises that you do not need to use shower curtain liners with their curtains.
 All you need to do is squeeze out the water the curtain has soaked in and leave it to air dry.

 The brand uses naturally grown organic cotton without harming the environment.
 One rippled striped Coyuchi shower curtain saves 1,318 days of drinking water and is equal to avoiding 6 miles or driving emissions.
 Coyuchi sources and manufactures responsibly in India and Turkey, working with fair trade-certified factories.

-Coyuchi shower curtains are just right for people who enjoy minimalistic luxury.
+Coyuchi organic cotton shower curtains are just right for people who enjoy minimalistic luxury.
 They are soft to the touch but heavy, so they stay weighted in place.
 Through their 1% for the planet membership, they support Fibershed’or regenerative, carbon-neutral farming campaign.

 Material: organic hemp and linen

 Size: 56” x 72”

 Ethical values: handmade, zero-waste production, plastic-free shower curtains, natural fibers

 Wild Canary is another excellent brand choice from which you can shop for your plastic-free shower curtain.
 The curtain is a strictly made-to-order product, which means the brand has zero inventory waste.

-The brand does not use chlorine bleach, dye, or treat the fabrics with any chemicals, so you get a 100% natural hemp fiber shower curtain.
+The brand does not use chlorine bleach, dye, or treat the natural fabrics with any harmful chemicals, so you get a 100% natural hemp fiber shower curtain.